timescale/docs/timescaledb/how-to-guides/hypertables/about-hypertables.md

 <img class="main-content__illustration"
 src="https://s3.amazonaws.com/assets.timescale.com/docs/images/hypertable-time-space-partition.png"
 alt="A hypertable visualized as a rectangular plane carved into smaller rectangles, which are chunks.
 One dimension of the rectangular plane is time and the other is space.
 Data enters the hypertable and flows to a chunk based on its time and space values." />

+### Closed and open dimensions for space partitioning
+Space partitioning dimensions can be open or closed.
+A closed dimension has a fixed number of partitions, and usually uses some hashing to match values to the partition.
+An open dimension does not have a fixed number of partitions, and usually has each chunk cover a certain range.
+In most cases the time dimension is open and the space dimension is closed.

+If you use the `create_hypertable` command to create your hypertable, then the space dimension is open, and there is no way to adjust this.
+To create a hypertable with a closed space dimenssion, create the hypertable with only the time dimension first, and then use the `add_dimension` command to explicitly add an open device.
+If you set the range to `1`, each device has its own chunks.
+This can help you work around some limitations of normal space dimensions, and is especially useful if you want to make some chunks readily available for exclusion.

 ### Best practices for space partitioning
 Space partitioning is not usually recommended for non-distributed hypertables.